Nemus-Project/VKPlate/README.md

 ## About

-First code generate modal basis with user defined parameters and boundary conditions, second code solves the modal problem and can plot the resulting displacement
+Main code generate modal basis with user defined parameters and boundary conditions, second code solves the modal problem and can plot the resulting displacement

 ### Example